Last Updated 03-26-2020 2:56 pm

 Explaining Ometeotl becomes very difficult when we start trying to fit our living spiritual experience into static western conceptual forms.
 Western (linear) words concepts dont have the capacity to give our Indigenous (circular) words wisdom the sufficient environment it needs to respectably reflect its depth and understanding.
 Even more troublesome when you get non-spiritual people trying to explain spiritual understandings.
 These academic thinkers tend to only center (material) knowledge derived from western epistemology standards as opposed to a more spiritually balanced knowledge derived from Indigenous centered methodology.
 At any rate, we are relatively stuck with having to use western scientific terms and concepts as our means to shape our expressions about Indigenous spiritual worldview in order for others to explore, understand, and incorporate into their lives.

-Here is a breakdown of the meaning of the words that compose the name Ometeotl.
+Here is a breakdown of the meaning of the words that compose the name Ometeotl and what they can denote.
 Important to understand that Nahuatl is a symbolic, poetic, and yet still a technical language.

 Nahuatl words often have layers of meaning and symbolism and thus should not always be taken literally.
 Often many “Mexica” academics insist on single, rigid definitions and associations.
 Doing this we can easily choke the life and essence out of a word/concept so just a reminder to everybody that’s not how we roll here.

-The following is a listing of general attributes and phrases which I feel can help grasp the sentiments and essence of the name/word Ometeotl:
+The following is a listing of general attributes and phrases than can help grasp the essence of Ometeotl:

 As you can see, many English words are needed to convey an Indigenous word and they still barely manage to create a respectable understanding.